paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-040-oil-pollution.md

 #### References in Text
 This Act, referred to in text, is Pub.
 L. 101–380, Aug.
 18, 1990, 104 Stat.
 484, known as the Oil Pollution Act of 1990, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2701 of this title](./chapter-040-oil-pollution.md#section-2701) and Tables.

-Act of March 3, 1851, referred to in subsecs. (a) and (c), is act Mar.
+Act of March 3, 1851, referred to in subsec. (a), is act Mar.
 3, 1851, ch.
 43, 9 Stat.
 635, which was incorporated into the Revised Statutes as R.S. §§ 4282, 4283, 4284 to 4287 and 4289, and was classified to sections 182, 183, and 184 to 188 of Title 46, Appendix, Shipping, prior to being repealed and restated in chapter 305 of Title 46, Shipping, by Pub.
 L. 109–304, §§ 6(c), 19, Oct.
 6, 2006, 120 Stat.
 1509, 1710.
 For disposition of sections of the former Appendix to Title 46, see Disposition Table preceding [section 101 of Title 46](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section101&num=0&edition=prelim).

 The Solid Waste Disposal Act, referred to in subsec. (a)(2), is title II of Pub.
 L. 89–272, Oct.
 20, 1965, 79 Stat.
 997, as amended generally by Pub.
 L. 94–580, § 2, Oct.
 21, 1976, 90 Stat.
 2795, which is classified generally to chapter 82 (§ 6901 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6901 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section6901&num=0&edition=prelim) and Tables.

+#### Amendments
+2025—Subsec. (c).
+Pub.
+L. 119–60 substituted “chapter 305 of title 46” for “the Act of March 3, 1851 ([46 U.S.C.
+183](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section183&num=0&edition=prelim) et seq.)” in introductory provisions.

 #### Report on Vessel Safety and Ability To Meet Legal Obligations
 Pub.
 L. 102–241, § 32, Dec.
 19, 1991, 105 Stat.
 2222, provided that: “Not later than one year after the date of enactment of this Act [Dec.
 19, 1991], the Secretary of Transportation shall report to Congress on the effect of section 1018 of the Oil Pollution Act of 1990 (Public Law 101–380; 104 Stat.
 484) [[33 U.S.C.
 2718](./chapter-040-oil-pollution.md#section-2718)] on the safety of vessels being used to transport oil and the capability of owners and operators to meet their legal obligations in the event of an oil spill.”